How to Apply for a Place

 What do you need to provide?

 All applicants are required to complete an online application form and provide further documentation as follows.

 - Curriculum Vitae

 - A sample of your written work in English (between 2,500 and 5,000 words)- this should preferably be academic writing in an area relevant to your proposed course of study.
-(This word count seems to suit our applicants better than the general University requirement, which may be ignored.)

 - A transcript of your University qualifications (with official translation if not in English).
 You do not need to supply transcripts of modules taken in the University of St Andrews.

 - A personal statement explaining why you wish to study with us, what your academic interests are, and what skills you would bring.

 Applicants for Ph.D. or M.Phil. should include an outline in English (not more than 500 words) of their proposed research topic.

 If English is not your first language, you should provide evidence of competence in written and spoken English.
 Postgraduate entrants to the School of Classics must achieve an overall score of at least 7 in IELTS, with a minimum of 7 in the writing component.
 The test result should generally be no more than 2 years old.
 Students whose recent University degree has been taught in English are normally exempt from the requirement to produce test results.